About us

 Finances

-Nordic NECT web-site supported by the Norwegian Cancer Society.
+Nordic NECT web-site has been supported by the Norwegian Cancer Society.

-Nordic NECT has previosly received funding from the Nordic Cancer Union and The Norwegian Radium Hospital Foundation for a Project Manager/Secretary, 50-100% position for 3 years.
+Nordic NECT has previously received funding from the Nordic Cancer Union and The Norwegian Radium Hospital Foundation for a Project Manager.

 Early Phase, Clinical Trial Unit